 Aurubis closes the material cycle for copper and other metals as an expert in multi-metal recycling.

 There are many ways of protecting valuable resources.
 As an expert in multi-metal recycling, Aurubis closes the recovered material cycle for copper and other metals.
 In other words, you could also say that Aurubis makes its customers into suppliers with its “closing the loop” approach.
-The goal is for at least five more customers to introduce this closed cycle system for recovered materials by 2018.
-Partnerships of this kind are already in existence – for example, with Grillo Werke AG and Deutsche Telekom AG.
+Two examples of these partnerships: the closed cycles with Grillo Werke AG and Deutsche Telekom AG.

 State-of-the-art technology: collaboration between Aurubis and Grillo